Let’s just get this out of the way. Direct sales is not easy. If it were, everyone would be successful at it. And, the fact is, most people are not.

 Make your group special by posting exclusive content there.
 Don’t cross-post the same things on your other social accounts.
 Otherwise, there is no reason for them to engage with your group.

-Be sure you’re helping build relationships among your group members, as well.
+Be sure you’re also helping build relationships among your group members.
 People want to hang out with people they know.
 Use engaging posts to get members to reveal things about themselves so they can get to know each other.

 Words tell, and stories sell.
-Use storytelling to draw your followers in and allow them to get to know you and your product line in an authentic way.
+Use storytelling to draw your followers in and allow them to get to know you and your product line authentically.
 It’s tempting to want to post about products by telling what they do.
 Focus instead on how they change your life for the better.
 Tell stories about how you use your products in everyday life.
 Include images and video that grab your followers’ attention and pull them into the scene.

 Invite your followers and customers to be a part of the story.
 Ask them to tell you how they use the products and what their experience has been since they started using them.
 This provides social proof that the products work and make people’s lives better.